Bosonic and fermionic statistics in nonperturbative quantum gravity: Passive and active transformations in LQG

+Let us now discuss the implementation of passive transformations.
 In the classical regime described by general relativity, coordinates $x^\mu$ are introduced for the description of the metric tensor field $g_{\mu \nu}(x)$, but do not possess any physical meaning, being arbitrary labels assigned to points of the spacetime manifold.
-Similarly, the description of states $\Psi(h_\ell) \in \Hc_\Gamma$ involves choosing a specific presentation of the graph $\Gamma$, with arbitrary labels assigned to its nodes and links.
-Changing the choice of labels transforms the explicit form of a wavefunction, as we will shortly describe, but the transformed state must correspond to the same physical configuration of the geometry, as physical quantities cannot depend on an arbitrary choice of labels.
-We identify such a transformation as the analogue of passive diffeomorphisms for general relativity.
+Similarly, the description of states $\Psi(h_\ell) \in \Hc_\Gamma$ requires choosing a specific presentation of the graph $\Gamma$, with arbitrary labels assigned to its nodes and links.
+Changing this labeling transforms the explicit form of a wavefunction, as we describe below, but the transformed state must represent the same physical configuration of the geometry, since physical quantities cannot depend on an arbitrary choice of labels.
+In this work, we identify such relabelings as the analogue of passive diffeomorphisms in general relativity.